na-na-hi/renget/archive/EvalynHalliwell.md

 - No combat sheet yet, but in short her combat style favours sneaky sniping and using the the environment to her advantage rather than direct confrontation.
 Is absolutely willing to open a fight with an Avada Kedavra from stealth, "fairness" be damned.

+**Fun Facts:**
+- Her favourite colour is blue-grey, like the colour of slate.
+- Likes the idea of being on a ship at sea.
+Has never been on a ship at sea.
+Spent a lot of time sitting by the docks when she was young though.
+- Her (muggle) father is a watchmaker, and she has a good working knowledge of clockworks and mechanical devices from spending time with him.
+- Her mother works at the Ministry, doing important yet rather mundane office work.
+Though dull, it pays well, which is helpful since her own parents cut her off from the family's wealth.
+- Very fond of birds of all kinds.
+Since coming to Hogwarts, she's become particularly fond of the owls and makes sure to visit them often.
+- Generally not a big drinker of alcohol.
+Favours hot beverages (hot chocolate the most, but coffee and tea as well) and considers the ability to keep a mug hot indefinitely to be one of the biggest perks of being a witch.
+- Spent a while studying occlumency and is moderately proficient in it.
+Doesn't have any particular use for it; she's just really weirded out by the idea of legilimency and doesn't want anyone looking into her head.
+- Will read just about anything she can get her hands on, but particularly loves adventure novels and spell books (the older and weirder the better).
+- The currant-coloured longcoat she usually wears was a going-away present from her father.
+It's one of her most treasured posessions, and has been damaged and mended countless times.
+- She is attempting to learn how to paint, but her attempts so far have been less than impressive.

 ->• ───────────────── •<-